Signal Multiresolution Analyzer

 Export reconstructed signals and decompositions to your workspace.

-Recreate the decomposition in your workspace by generating a MATLAB script.
+Recreate decompositions in your workspace by generating MATLAB scripts.

-MATLAB Toolstrip: On the Apps tab, under Signal Processing and Communications, click Signal Multiresolution Analyzer .
+MATLAB Toolstrip: On the Apps tab, under Signal Processing and Communications, click the app icon.

 MATLAB command prompt: Enter